 - Add the fried Basa cubes to the sauce.
-Cover and cook on low heat for five minutes.
+Cover and cook on low heat for 5 more minutes.

 - Bring the sauce to your desired consistency by boiling off some water if required.

-- Sprinkle fresh coriander leaves and serve hot with Jasmine rice.
+- Sprinkle fresh coriander leaves and serve your Thai red fish curry with flavorful Jasmine rice.